 Independent External Peer Review (IEPR) is the most independent level of review, and is applied in cases that meet certain criteria where the risk and magnitude of the proposed project are such that a critical examination by a qualified team outside of the USACE is warranted.
 Per EC 1165-2-209, a Type I (for project studies) IEPR is mandatory if any of the following criteria are true: the project poses a significant threat to human life, the estimated total cost of the project is greater than \$45 million, the Governor of an affected State requests a peer review by independent experts, or the Chief of Engineers determines that the project study is controversial due to significant public dispute over either the size, nature, or effects of the project or the economic or environmental costs or benefits of the project.
 Other considerations include whether the project will generate significant interagency interest, will entail an Environmental Impact Statement (EIS), or will include novel or precedent setting approaches.
 It is anticipated that the total cost for this project will be greater than \$45 million, and will also require an EIS.
 Therefore an IEPR will be conducted for this study.
-The IEPR will be managed by an Outside Eligible Organization, external to the USACE.
-Panel members will be selected using the National Academies of Science (NAS) policy for selecting reviewers.
+The IEPR will be managed by an Outside Eligible Organization (OEO), external to the USACE.